-- (1) an individual's past, present, or future physical or mental health or condition, - (2) the provision of health care to the individual, OR
+(3) the past, present, or future payment for the provision of health care to the individual

 Covered Entities and Business Associates must vigorously protect against unauthorized use of or access to PHI that they create, receive, maintain, or transmit.

 Who Must Comply with HIPAA's Requirements to Safeguard PHI?